Governance

 The Board of Directors has adopted Corporate Governance Guidelines that provide the framework for the governance of the Company.
 The Guidelines address, among other things, the composition and structure of the Board, including membership criteria, independence standards and limits on other directorships, duties and responsibilities of directors, meeting procedures, committees of the Board, executive officer leadership development and stockholder engagement, including with respect to ESG matters.
 The Board reviews these principles and other aspects of governance annually.

-The Corporate Governance Guidelines are available here.
+Our Corporate Governance Guidelines are available here.

-Compensation Recovery Policy
+Compensation Recovery/Clawback Policy

-The Compensation Recovery Policy is available here.
+The Clawback Policy is available here.

 Whistleblower Complaint and Investigation Policy

 We have a policy regarding reporting of complaints about accounting, internal controls, employment and labor practices, auditing matters, or questionable financial practices.
 The policy is designed to provide a channel of communication for employees and others who have concerns about our conduct or any of our directors or employees.
 Complaints are treated seriously and handled expeditiously.
-Any person may submit a complaint to our independent outside law firm to a dedicated hotline and email account available 24 hours a day, 7 days a week.
-Complaints that are accounting or financial in nature (“Accounting Complaints”) will be handled by the Chair of our Audit Committee and/or by our General Counsel, Corporate Secretary or designee.
+Any person may submit a complaint to our independent outside law firm through a dedicated hotline and email account available 24 hours a day, 7 days a week.
+Complaints that are accounting or financial in nature (“Accounting Complaints”) will be handled by the chair of our Audit Committee and/or by our General Counsel, Corporate Secretary or designee.

 Employees are reminded of the Whistleblower Policy at least annually and information is provided in more than a dozen local languages.
 We honor a culture of investigation, confidentiality and non-retaliation.
 Persons submitting complaints in good faith will not be subject to retaliation and the policy does not prohibit other actions protected under applicable law.
-The Whistleblower Complaint and Investigation Policy is available here.

 Audit Committee Charter